-Precollege Education: Through a series of targeted efforts, IEEE-USA seeks to support improvements in the math, science, and technology education of U.S. precollege students and to help raise their functional and technological literacy.
-In addition to coordinating member and financial support for IEEE Educational Activities Board's Teacher in Service, TryEngineering.Org and other technical literary program, IEEE-USA provides Teacher Grants and recognizes teacher-engineer collaborations with its Teacher-Engineer Partnership Award.
-2010 priorities include supporting the White House "Educate-to-Innovate" technical literacy campaign through a number of key K-12 programs and events, including National Engineers Week, National Lab Day, and the U.S. Science and Engineering Festival.
+Precollege Education: IEEE-USA seeks to support improvements in the math, science, and technology education of U.S. precollege students and to help raise their functional and technological literacy.
+In addition to coordinating member and financial support for IEEE Educational Activities Board's Teacher in Service, TryEngineering.Org and other technical literary program, IEEE-USA makes Teacher Grants and recognizes teacher-engineer collaborations with its Teacher-Engineer Partnership Award.
+IEEE-USA provides an IEEE presence by participating in national STEM educational events such as National Engineers Week, National Lab Day, and the U.S. Science and Engineering Festival.

-Oversight: Precollege Education Committee (Dusty Fisher, Chair)
+Oversight: Precollege Education Committee (Suresh Vahdya, Chair)